corasan/eas-env/README.md

 ## Installation

-You will need to install rust and cargo to run this project.
-You can do so by following the instructions [here](https://www.rust-lang.org/tools/install).
+You will need to [install rust](https://www.rust-lang.org/tools/install) and cargo to run this project.
+You can do so by following the instructions .

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh